Thailand Food Guide – How to Eat and Order Like a Local Thai

 A plate of khao ka moo ข้าวขาหมู makes a hearty meal.

-Certain long-standing Thai hawker vendors keep a mother broth for stewing pork going for months.
+Certain long-standing Thai hawker vendors keep a mother broth, stewing in a large vessel for months.
 And even years, but I find it hard to believe that.

 The result is pork meat so soft you can eat it with a straw.
 Okay, that’s disgusting and sue me for exaggerating.